AltropInc/alt/doc/script/ParametricTypes.md

 ### Parametric Type Inheritance

 A parametric type can generate subtypes by refining parameters.
-However, a parametric type, as an abstract type, is often used as a base class (or super-class) to derive sub-classes in which more features than just parameter refinement are required.
+However, a parametric type, as an abstract type, is often used as a base class (or superclass) to derive subclasses in which more features than just parameter refinement are required.
 This is quite common when we need to add more member data and functions in a subtype.
 When a parametric class is used as a base class in inheritance, parameters of the parametric class can be bound to a type or a value to make the parametric class a concrete base type:

 ```altscript
 class IntPoint is Point #(int) { }